intergiro/developer-portal/docs/merchant/integration-guide/acquiring/overview.md

 ### 2. Process live transactions

-In order to process live transactions, we must have your valid PCI AoC and have signed a PSP/Introducer agreement with Intergiro.
+In order to process live transactions, you must provide your valid PCI AoC and must sign a PSP/Introducer agreement with us.
-After a merchant has been approved by our underwriting team, we will provide you with a live public and private key for that merchant (each merchant will be issued their own unique keys).
+After a merchant you submitted to us has been approved by our underwriting team, we will provide you with a live public and private key for that merchant (each merchant will be issued their own unique keys).
 <br><br>
 ## PCI scope